mdhyer/drive-download-audio/README.md

 See: https://developers.google.com/people/quickstart/python for help with OAuth 2.0

-# ToDo:
-Currently, script cannot handle the case where a used is not authorized.
-The OAuth 2.0 flow will display the correct screen saying a user does not have access to a Drive folder, but the pyton script will hang and reject ctrl+c cancellation.
-The python session must be terminated.

 # Usage
 main.py file takes a google drive folder as input with optional argument destination.